ZionInMatrix/battleship/Readme.md

-# A simple BattleShip console-game in Java.
+# Battle Ship V1.0.
+Console-game in Java.

 ## Game description:
 The objective of the game is figuring out where these ships are placed and hit them.
 Each damaged part of the ship is displayed as "X"